lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 ![buttons aligned to the left](/the_empire_blog/docs/assets/posts/10/spacer_right.png)

-I call that a win.
-Not only did we implement important architecture, we changed visuals as we wanted.
+Not only did we implement important architecture, we changed visuals as we wanted!
 For reference, this would be the result if we put the spacer in the beginning of horizontal:

 ![buttons aligned to the right](/the_empire_blog/docs/assets/posts/10/spacer_left.png)